tmoens/zebrafish-facility-manager/zf-client/README.md

-# ZfClient
+# Zebrafish Facility Manager zf-client

 This is the client side of the Zebrafish Stock Manager project.
-In order to make use of this, You should first install the server side.

-## Authorization

-For better or for worse, we chose to outsource authentication for this app to Auth0.
-Therefore, before running the app, you also need to set up a service for handling Authentication Even during development because I have not stubbed it out.
-Details to follow, but ya gotta do it.
+It is a "single-page web app" written in Angular.

+You should build and test the zf-server before building and deploying the zf-client.

 ## Deployment

-Every deployment of the system needs it's own build and each build required its own configuration file.
-One deployment is capable of serving multiple facilities.
+Every deployment of the system as a whole needs only one build of the zf-client, governed by a configuration file.
+One deployment is capable of managing several zebrafish facilities each governed by a facility-specific configuration file.

 ### Deployment Configuration